Foalz/elevator_sketch/README.md

 #include "Arduino.h"

 Elevator::Elevator(int btnPins[4], int swPins[4], int nfloors, int btnSource, int swSource){
-  \\This is the constructor of the class, here we are defining all the necessary variables to
+  //This is the constructor of the class, here we are defining all the necessary variables to
-  \\make easier the use of main code, and keep it simpler as possible.
+  //make easier the use of main code, and keep it simpler as possible.
-  \\
+  //
-  \\It needs to initialize with two arrays, one for button pins, and other for reed switches pins.
+  //It needs to initialize with two arrays, one for button pins, and other for reed switches pins.
-  \\btnPins[4] & swPins[4] respectively (for 4 floors, if elevator has 6 floors, put 6 elements instead).
+  //btnPins[4] & swPins[4] respectively (for 4 floors, if elevator has 6 floors, put 6 elements instead).
-  \\nfloors variable sets the maximum number of floors of the elevator,
+  //nfloors variable sets the maximum number of floors of the elevator,
-  \\
+  //
-  \\btnSource and swSource are the voltage sources of buttons and switches. for (int i = 0; i < nfloors; i++){
+  //btnSource and swSource are the voltage sources of buttons and switches. for (int i = 0; i < nfloors; i++){
     this->btnPins[i] = btnPins[i];
     this->swPins[i] = swPins[i];